SPLOT Site for User stories

 If it were anyone asking but you, Laurie, I would be a fairly firm "no", but given that you're involved and that you'll be running this experiment on a single, non-public site that's closely monitored, I'm willing to let you have a go with it.
 Let me know when you have a site you want to use for testing and I'll get it in place.

-#2 Updated by Colin McDonald 9 months ago
+Updated by Colin McDonald over 1 year ago

 This sounds like a very interesting project, and I thought I'd chime in with a couple quick thoughts though they may have already been considered.
 I know it's possible to have posts submitted by email via Jetpack, though the attachment/formatting options would be limited for the tradeoff in just being able to circulate an email that would submit post content.